JianyangZhang/APM-front-end-demo/README.md

 - Providing reports via a web browser
 - A number of report types e.g. tabular, charts, topology graphs
 - Ability to have multiple reports in a single page (dashboards)
-- supporting output formats: .xlsx, .pdf
+- Supporting output formats: .xlsx, .pdf
 - Simple to install and use